sonyamaks/calculator/README.md

-# calculator
+This is a calculator project that I made using vanilla JS, CSS and HTML.

-This is a calculator project
+Decided to play with CSS a bit more and chose a retro style.